MasterShoty/weiss/blog/probabilities-mill-and-draw.md

 I will be using `8 in 50` for all deck 1 probabilities.
 For deck 2 I will be using `8 in 30`.
 This is after taking into account that there are 5 cards on board, 6 cards in hand, 4 cards in stock, 4 cards in clock, and 1 card in level.
 Not every deck 2 will have this probability, sometimes you'll be more compressed or less compressed.
 I found that this is a sufficient average to benchmark deck 2 with.

 If you need convincing as to why I use those deck states and not something more realistic like `7 in 40` or `4 in 25`, etc then I will try to clear that up below.
-If not feel free to skip past and jump down to the various sections.
+Otherwise, feel free to skip past and jump down to the various sections.

 Let's use a standard brainstorm 4 as an example, we get the following probabilties in a brand new deck.